 Figure 6.3-1: Declaration of steering range

 Evaluation of Expected EIRP is based on the assumption that maximum carrier power of the BS is utilized together with the narrowest beam supported, generating the maximum EIRP.
-As the BS antenna array contains a large number of elements the number of narrow beams that can be generated in this steering range is also large.
+As the BS antenna array contains a large number of elements the number of narrow beam directions that can be generated in this steering range is also large.

-Ideally, EEIRP would be the result of averaging the contributions of all beams generated by the BS, but such approach is impractical, as it will lead to an excessive testing effort.
-For this reason, in the following section, we are presenting the results of averaging a smaller number of representative beams, in a effort to determine the test beams set for which overall averaging of the EEIRP is sufficiently accurate (as described in the Annex to the ITU Resolution 220).
+Ideally, EEIRP would be the result of averaging the contributions of all beam directions generated by the BS, but such approach is impractical, as it will lead to an excessive testing effort.
+For this reason, in the following section, we are presenting the results of averaging a smaller number of representative beam directions, in an effort to identify the test beam directions set for which overall averaging of the EEIRP is sufficiently accurate (as described in the Annex to the ITU Resolution 220).

-6.3.2 Test beam set evaluation
+6.3.2 Test beam direction set evaluation

 6.3.2.1 Evaluation method

-The following method is utilized for determining the optimal set of test beams through simulations:
+The following method is utilized for determining the optimal set of test beam directions through simulations:

 1. We assume a number of antenna array configurations that are supposed to reflect future realistic product implementation.
 We use the antenna modelling in TR38.803 to create the radiation pattern per test beam.
 Beams will be generated within declared steering range.

-2. We define a reference case, consisting of a very large number of test beams, that will completely describe the BS beamforming capability in the declared steering range.
-Two reference cases are considered, one assuming a rectangular steering range and one assuming an more realistic ellipsoidal steering range.
+2. We define a reference case, consisting of a very large number of test beam directions, that will completely describe the BS beamforming capability in the declared steering range.
+Two reference cases are considered, one assuming a rectangular steering range and one assuming a more realistic ellipsoidal steering range.
 We calculate the reference EEIRP for this reference case according to the EEIRP formula as described in section 6.2.

-3. We consider for evaluation a number of test beam sets in the range from 9 (3x3) to 25 (5x5) in different constellations.
+3. We consider for evaluation a number of test beam direction sets in the range from 9 (3x3) to 25 (5x5) in different constellations.
 We calculate the EEIRP according to the EEIRP formula as described in section 6.2 for each of these limited sets.
-Each of the beams in their respective set have equal weight.
+Each of the beam directions in their respective set have equal weight.

-4. For each test beam set, we calculate the EEIRP difference relative to the reference case and draw conclusions about the accuracy of the EEIRP estimation.
+4. For each test beam direction set, we calculate the EEIRP difference relative to the reference case and draw conclusions about the accuracy of the EEIRP estimation.

+Note.
+In many of the presented results the test beam directions set has been referred to as test beam sets or similar.
+In all cases they refer to a set of test beam directions.